MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Stretch-Cluster-Replication-Using-Shared-Storage.md

        (Get-Cluster).PreferredSite="Seattle"

    > [!NOTE]
-   > There is no option to configure site awareness using Failover Cluster Manager in  Windows Server 2016 Technical Preview.
+   > There is no option to configure site awareness using Failover Cluster Manager in Windows Server 2016.

 10. **(Optional)** Configure cluster networking and Active Directory for faster DNS site failover.
 You can utilize Hyper-V software defined networking, stretched VLANs, network abstraction devices, lowered DNS TTL, and other common techniques.